Large Deviation Principle for local empirical measure of Coulomb gases at intermediate temperature regime: Proof of lower bound

-The proof will consist in taking a minimizing sequence of the problem in the right hand side, and modifying it so that it is a valid test function to the problem in the left hand side.
+The proof of equation \eqref{eq:subsubstep} will consist in taking a minimizing sequence of the problem in the RHS, and modifying it so that it is a valid test function to the problem in the LHS.